What are the risk factors for bladder cancer?

-Urinary infections, kidney and bladder stones, and other causes of chronic bladder irritation have been linked with bladder cancer (especially squamous cell carcinoma of the bladder), but it is not clear if they actually cause bladder cancer.
+Urinary infections, kidney and bladder stones, bladder catheters left in place a long time, and other causes of chronic bladder irritation have been linked with bladder cancer (especially squamous cell carcinoma of the bladder), but it is not clear if they actually cause bladder cancer.

 Personal history of bladder or other urothelial cancer

 Urothelial carcinomas can form in many areas in the bladder as well as in the lining of the kidney, the ureters, and urethra.
-Having a cancer in any part of the urinary tract lining puts you at higher risk of having another tumor.
+Having a cancer in the lining of any part of the urinary tract puts you at higher risk of having another tumor.
 The tumor can form in the same area as before, or in another part of the urothelium (lining).
-This is true even when the first tumor is completely removed.
+This is true even when the first tumor is removed completely.
 For this reason, people who have had bladder cancer need close, routine medical follow-up.

 Bladder birth defects

 Another rare birth defect called exstrophy greatly increases a person’s risk of developing bladder cancer.
 In bladder exstrophy, both the bladder and the abdominal wall in front of the bladder fail to close completely during development and are fused together.
 This leaves the inner lining of the bladder exposed outside the body.
-Surgery soon after birth can close the bladder and abdominal wall (and repair other related defects), but patients who have this are still at increased risk for urinary infections and bladder cancer.
+Surgery soon after birth can close the bladder and abdominal wall (and repair other related defects), but people who have this still have a higher risk for urinary infections and bladder cancer.